MV Spirit of Norfolk

+MV Spirit of Norfolk is an American passenger ship which operates as a tour boat out of Norfolk, Virginia.

 Description

 Spirit of Norfolk is a passenger ship.
 The vessel is 46.51 m long, with a beam of 10.06 m and draft of 2.1 m.
-It has three decks, with the first two being named after the Potomac and Delaware rivers and the third being a rooftop deck.
+It has three decks, with the first two named after the Potomac and Delaware rivers and the third being a rooftop deck.
 The Potomac deck contains dining services for the ship and the Delaware deck contains a bar and dance floor.
-With a maximum capacity of 320 passengers, the vessel currently performs tours of the Norfolk harbor.
+With a maximum capacity of 320 passengers, the vessel currently offers tours of the Norfolk harbor.

 History

 The Spirit (1978-1981)

 The Spirit is the first iteration of the Spirit of Norfolk, launching in 1978 as a harbor cruising ship.
 During this time, harbor cruising was not a popular activity in Norfolk.
 As a result, it was not financially viable and halted operations in 1981.

 Spirit of Norfolk (1992-2022)

 The second iteration, Spirit of Norfolk, was a passenger ship built by Service Marine Industries in Amelia, Louisiana in 1992 as hull number 163.
 The vessel was 51 m long, with a beam of 11.6 m and draft of 2.1 m.
 It had three decks and was capable of accommodating over 400 passengers.
 The Spirit of Norfolk was launched and christened in March 1992 (then called The New Spirit before its christening).
 It was originally owned by Spirit Cruises LLC, which merged with Premier Yachts Inc. in 2007 to become Entertainment Cruises Inc., based in Chicago, Illinois.

 In 2008, the vessel underwent a $350,000 renovation.
 It was painted blue and white to resemble the 1978 ship and the interior was updated.
 That year, the vessel hosted roughly 130,000 passengers.
 The vessel was renovated a second time in 2016, with a cost of $1.2 million.
 This renovation focused on the lounge areas, interactivity, and menu overhauls.

 During the COVID-19 pandemic, Spirit of Norfolk remained at anchor for several months in 2020, and its number of staff was reduced by half.
 The ship was able to operate again beginning in April 2021, taking on passengers at 50% capacity.
 By June 2022 it was owned by Hornblower Cruises & Events of San Francisco, which acquired Entertainment Cruises in 2019.